Owner guides

 Instead, have your campervan roof installed by a professional conversion team and legally certified by an engineer.

-In New Zealand, the road rules state that if you modify the body of your van, you need to get a low volume vehicle (LVV) certification before you can get a Warrant of Fitness (WoF) or insurance.
+In New Zealand, the road rules state that if you modify the body of your van, you need to get a low volume vehicle (LVV) certification before you can get a Warrant of Fitness (WoF) or be road-legal.
 Use this [website](https://www.lvvta.org.nz/contact.html# certifier) to find an LLV certifier near you.

 Earn a return on your campervan roof conversion